 These perennials typically bloom all season long, according to the news source.
-They also thrive in winter sun and require well-drained soil.
+They also thrive in the winter sun and require well-drained soil.
 Some feature bright pink flowers with needle-like foliage, while others include purple flowers with a darker center.
 Some varieties even have near-white hues with deep crimson centers.

 These yellow flowers bloom in January, reports HGTV.
 Their cheerful petals could provide color to your landscape if you plant them on retaining walls and banks around your home.

 These blossoms begin to pop up around Thanksgiving, reports FineGardening.com, noting that the species features fragrant, blue-purple flowers as well as slender leaf blades.
 The plant lays dormant during the summer months and needs the winter sun to blossom.